Compare business gas suppliers

 Will my gas meter need to be replaced?

 Not usually.
 If your meter is a standard one, then it won’t need to be changed.

 What rate of VAT should I be charged for my business gas?

 Most businesses will pay the standard rate of 20% VAT for their gas.
 However, if you don’t use much gas (less than 4,397kWh per month – you can find this on your bill) or you run a charity or not-for-profit organisation, then you could be eligible to a 15% reduction in VAT.
 If this sounds like your business, speak to your gas supplier and ask for a VAT declaration form.

 What affects business gas prices?

 Commercial gas prices can change quickly and in real time depending on several factors – wholesale price just being one of them.
 Other things that affect the cost of gas include supply and demand, currency prices and of course, regulator fees and government levies.

 Most businesses opt for fixed rate tariffs, which means you’ll know that you are protected from potential price rises if energy costs go up and variable rates are increased during your fixed rate period.
-Fixed tariffs are usually available over one, two or three years.
-As a general rule, the longer the fixed period, the pricier the tariff.

 What business gas providers can I compare with Compare the Market?